aress31/burpgpt/README.md

 # Usage

-To start using `burpgpt`, the user must first complete the following steps in the `Settings` panel accessible from the `Burp Suite` menu bar:
+To start using burpgpt, users need to complete the following steps in the Settings panel, which can be accessed from the Burp Suite menu bar:

-1. enter their `OpenAI API key`,
+1. Enter a valid `OpenAI API key`.
-2. select a `model`,
+2. Select a `model`.
-3. and adjust or [create custom prompts](#2-prompt-configuration) as desired.
+3. Define the `max prompt size`.
+This field controls the maximum `prompt` length sent to `OpenAI` to avoid exceeding the `maxTokens` of `GPT` models (typically around `2048` for `GPT-3`).
+4. Adjust or create custom prompts according to your requirements.

 <img src="https://user-images.githubusercontent.com/11601622/230774262-9e7008ac-68e2-49a8-9c41-7aa1139198a3.png" alt="burpgpt UI" width="50%" height="50%">

-After configuring the extension with the appropriate `API key`, `model`, and `prompt`, all passively scanned items will be analysed by the selected `OpenAI model` based on the configured settings.
-The results of the analysis will be displayed on a per-endpoint basis as an `Informational`-level finding.
+Once configured as outlined above, the `Burp passive scanner` sends each request to the chosen `OpenAI model` via the `OpenAI API` for analysis, producing `Informational`-level severity findings based on the results.

 <img src="https://user-images.githubusercontent.com/11601622/230777816-9f4c1e16-646f-4581-935f-e341f1323493.jpg" alt="burpgpt finding" width="75%" height="75%">

 ## Prompt Configuration

-`burpgpt` allows users to customise the `prompt` for traffic-based analysis by using a system of `placeholders`.
-We recommend including the maximum relevant information in the prompt.
-The following `placeholders` are directly handled by the extension and can be used to dynamically insert specific values into the prompt:
+`burpgpt` enables users to tailor the `prompt` for traffic analysis using a `placeholder` system.
+To include relevant information, we recommend using these `placeholders`, which the extension handles directly, allowing dynamic insertion of specific values into the `prompt`:

 - `{REQUEST}` - The scanned request.
   - `{URL}` - The URL of the scanned request.